ekwan/PyPlate/API.md

 Four simple HTE classes will be exposed to the user: `Substance`, `Container`, `Plate`, and `Recipe`.  *All classes are immutable.*  (An immutable object is one whose fields cannot be changed once it has been constructed.)

+Note: all quantity, volume, and max_volume parameters are given as strings.
+For example, '10 mL', '5 g', '1 mol', or '11 U'.

+Quantities are stored internally based on preferences read from `pyplate.yaml`.

 ---

 ### Substance